dahonMetWritings/dahonMetWritings.github.io/_posts/2020-08-07-The-Hunt-For-Rimini-Riddle.md

 Didn’t go so well.
 But I also tried to contact these other guys.

 Dominic Moore
 (image)	This guy seemed to be pretty important to this show.
 I’m guessing he’s the creator.
-He’s done more than Rimini Riddle, such as the Bashur Bacon dude.
-[3] He also seemed to just totally get wiped off the face of the Earth two years ago.
-So that sucks.
+He’s done more than Rimini Riddle, such as this Bashur Bacon dude.
+[3] He also seemed to wipe himself off the face of the Earth until sometime in early 2020.

 Karen Davitt
-(image) She works at this theatre company as a tutor, so that’s nice. [?]
+(image) She works at this theatre company as a tutor, so that’s nice.
+And that's all she wrote. [?]

 Claudia Carroll
 (image) (Summarize)